The Passenger's Guide to Baggage

 Please note that these dimensions are not flexible since your carry-on bag must fit in our overhead lockers.
 You should also keep in mind that we have limited space in the cabin so our carry-on baggage allowance can sell out.
 If you plan on taking a carry-on bag, you might want to buy your allowance sooner than later.

-By purchasing the additional carry-on baggage allowance you also get priority boarding.
+By purchasing the additional carry-on baggage allowance you also get priority boarding inside the aircraft (note this does not include priority check-in).
 In our playbook that's a win-win!